braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 🏃**Try it** Entering an exhibit from either tab should keep you in that tab.
 That's because the `exhibits/[exhibitName]` is in _both tabs_, and Expo Router is picking the nearest matching route.

 ### Route precedence
+When Expo Router is resolving a url, and two routes match that url, it has to have rules in order to pick one.
+Of course it needs to match what's actually in the URL.

 Try going to an exhibit, copying the URL, and opening it in another tab.
 Which tab (in your layout) is selected?
 When navigating to the deep link fresh, it'd make more sense if it took you inside the Exhibits tab, since the Home tab is just random stuff and going "back" from there wouldn't make much sense.
 We have one form of precedence here- array syntax order!
 The first matching route will be the one that's first in the route group array.

 6. Rename **(home,exhibits)** to **(exhibits,home)**